Israel coalition agrees to dissolve, hold new elections - NewsBreak

 Israel coalition agrees to dissolve, hold new elections

-JERUSALEM — (AP) — Israeli Prime Minister Naftali Bennett's office announced Monday that his weakened coalition will be disbanded and the country will head to new elections.
+JERUSALEM — (AP) — Israel’s weakened coalition government on Monday decided to dissolve parliament and call new elections.

+The vote, expected later this year, could bring about the return of a nationalist religious government led by former Prime Minister Benjamin Netanyahu or another prolonged period of political gridlock.

+In a nationally televised news conference, Prime Minister Naftali Bennett said it wasn't easy to disband the government, but he called it “the right decision for Israel.”

 The election, expected in October or November, would be Israel’s fifth in three years.
 The election could also set the stage for a return to power by longtime Prime Minister Benjamin Netanyahu, who is now the opposition leader.